New Bachelorette Contestant Has Created 114 Kids Through Sperm Donations

 Advertisement

-There have been a few other stories of donours who have provided genetic material to even more children than Matteo has.
-Last year, the Guardian profiled a Dutch donour whose sperm had created more than 150 children over a period of 20 years.
-In 2011, the New York Times wrote about a donour whose sperm had created a similar number of children.
-And in 2016, 41-year-old donour Simon Watson told the BBC he his sperm had made "about 800" kids — and he was aiming for 1,000.
+There have been a few other stories of donors who have provided genetic material to even more children than Matteo has.
+Last year, the Guardian profiled a Dutch donor whose sperm had created more than 150 children over a period of 20 years.
+In 2011, the New York Times wrote about a donor whose sperm had created a similar number of children.
+And in 2016, 41-year-old donor Simon Watson told the BBC he his sperm had made "about 800" kids — and he was aiming for 1,000.

 Advertisement